 Tea and Sympathy (Vincente Minnelli 1957) and numerous adaptations of Tennesee Willaims especially Suddenly, Last Summer (Joseph L. Manakiewicz 1959) heralded the advent of a self-consciously queer cinema.
 Moreover, numerous films from the period functioned as queer allegories-Red River (Howard Hawks 1948) Fear Strikes Out (Robert Mulligan 1957) The Strange One (Jack Garfein) -while other films evoked homosexuality by drawing on real-life controveries involveng it, (Richard Fleischers’ ) 1959 film Compulsion, based on the Leopold and Loeb case, as was Hitchcock’s Rope before it and, after it, Todd Kaplin’s Swoon 1992.
 By the time we get to the 1960s, these suggestively queer films gave way to a veritable explosion of films with explicity gay content.
 Victim (Basil Dearden 1961, The Children’s Hour WIlliam Wiyler 1961, Advise & Consent (Otto Preminger) 1962 The Sergeant (John Flynn 1968, The Detective (Gordon Douglas 1968, The Boys in the Band (William Friedkin 1970.
 They formed a pattern that continued unabated throughout the seventies, in significant films such as Dog Day Afternoon (Sidney Lumet 1975 in which Al Pacino’s hapless bank robber tried to get the money for his boyfriend Leon’s sex change operation.
 (Greven)

 The film co-stars John Ireland as gunman Cherry Valance, who enlists to help Dunson with the cattle.
 Cherry and Matt’s friendship evolves into a relationship of fierce male bonding with a heavy dose of phallic innuendo.
-Hawks casts homo-erotic teases on the cinematic waters, with a verbal dance of ‘I’ll show you mine, if you show me yours.’
-However you read Red River, it’s total Hawksian, a morality play shot by Russell Harlan’s (Witness for the Prosecution 1957, To Kill a Mockingbird 1962), whose cinematography captures the imagination far beyond the queer undertones, whether you see them or not.
+Hawks cast homo-erotic teases on the cinematic waters, with a verbal dance of ‘I’ll show you mine if you show me yours.’
+However you read Red River, it’s total Hawksian, a morality play shot by Russell Harlan (Witness for the Prosecution 1957, To Kill a Mockingbird 1962), whose cinematography captures the imagination far beyond the queer undertones, whether you see them or not.

 Other suggestive dialogue includes Matt pointing a finger at his father for wanting to put his brand on “every rump in the state of Texas except mine.”
 Dunsen answers, “You don’t think I’d do it, do ya?”

-In the 1960s, films that started dealing head on with the subject that were centered around being queer, are Victim 1961, The Killing of Sister George 1968, A Taste of Honey 1961, Sunday Bloody Sunday 1971, The Leather Boys 1964, and Villain 1971 where Richard Burton plays a brutal gay thug.
+In the 1960s, films that started dealing head-on with the subject that was centered around being queer, are Victim 1961, The Killing of Sister George 1968, A Taste of Honey 1961, Sunday Bloody Sunday 1971, The Leather Boys 1964, and Villain 1971 where Richard Burton plays a brutal gay thug.
 All films that deal openly with queer storylines.